 Why choose Geeky Kids over any other coding club?

-Nicholas Camilleri: We value the children we work with and dedicate time and attention to them individually.
+Nicholas Camilleri: Here at Geeky Kids, we value the children we work with and dedicate time and attention to them individually.
 Monitoring the children and ensuring they are taking the right course is key.
 Especially given the vast selection of courses available, it is easy for a child to end up in the wrong course if not attentive.
 Teachers observe the progress of each student as an individual and record attendance.
 As the end of the term approaches, we use this information to recommend the right course for the next term as well as keep parents informed of their child’s progress.

 Children learn about team work through our programme.
-We make sure that groups of children work together and we foster a collaborative environment where children share ideas and one other.
-We have numerous introduction courses in different programming languages specifically designed for children.
-We have game development, web design, Python and now we are starting to introduce the more experienced groups to advanced topics such as machine learning and data science.
-We don’t stop creating new content, ever.
+We make sure that groups of children work together, and we foster a collaborative environment where children share ideas with one other.
+We have numerous introductory courses in different programming languages, specifically designed for children.
+We have game development, web design, and Python, and now we are starting to introduce the more experienced groups to advanced topics such as machine learning and data science.
+We do not stop creating new content ... ever!

 Some schools are starting to incorporate coding into their curriculum, but this is still very limited, especially in primary schools.
-This means your child will have the opportunity to get ahead by joining our coding club, if their school doesn’t provide the resources for them.
-This programme isn’t just helpful to children!
+This means your child will have the opportunity to get ahead by joining our coding club, if their school does not provide the resources for them.
+This programme is not just helpful for children!
 Different locations and times provide numerous options for parents and children in the area.
-We want to make sure it’s as convenient as possible for all.
+We want to make sure it is as convenient as possible for all.

-Nicholas Camilleri: Our lead teacher is a PhD graduate, and we have various other experienced computer science teachers mainly coming from independent school based in central London.
-We also have a number second and third year computer science students coming from universities around the area.
+Nicholas Camilleri: Our lead teacher is a PhD graduate, and we have various other experienced computer science teachers, mainly coming from independent schools based in central London.
+We also employ a number of second- and third-year computer science students from universities around the area.
 This ensures we have the right mix of teachers.
-Kids typically identify with young people more, so it’s a great opportunity for kids to meet students, allowing them to have a picture of what their future could be like.
-We are constantly looking for teachers so if you love coding and children, please reach out!
+Kids typically identify more with young people, so it is a great opportunity for them to meet these students, allowing them to get a picture of what their future could be like.
+We are constantly looking out for teachers, so if you love coding and children, please reach out to us!